Updated: Nov 28, 2022

 Petition to Create Parental Relationship, also known as a paternity case (for unmarried parents who have not signed a Voluntary Declaration of Paternity);

-Petition for Minor Children's Custody and Support (for parents who are not married and have signed a Voluntary Declaration of Paternity).
+Petition for Minor Children's Custody and Support (for parents who are unmarried and have signed a Voluntary Declaration of Paternity).

 What Factors Go Into Child Support?